Italian Conversation (Daytime)

 Speaking a foreign language is always much easier if you have opportunities to practise it in a variety of settings.
 Our lunchtime conversational classes are designed to give you opportunity to speak Italian in a series of role-play situations based on everyday life.
 With support from an expert tutor, the classes place an emphasis on listening and speaking, helping you to build your confidence, improve your pronunciation and increase your vocabulary, by enabling you to tackle a variety of everyday situations.

 These conversation classes are not formally taught classes, rather they are guided conversation classes where you will be encouraged and helped to use your existing skills in the language to ask questions, talk about yourself and engage in practical real-life situations effectively.
-Because of this you should be above GCE A' Level in the language, or equivalent.
-If in doubt, please contact us and we can assess whether this class is for you.

 The classes are an excellent supplement to any formal language classes you might be studying, but will also be useful to you if your language skills are a bit rusty, giving you the chance to reacquaint yourself with the language in a supportive and friendly environment.